 - A year in the life of a Galician travel blogging couple, us!

 How did you like this article?
-We are looking forward to your suggestions, questions and impressions on Galicia!
-Please leave a comment right below these lines.
+We are looking forward to your suggestions, questions, and impressions on Galicia!
+Please get in touch.